EgodPrime/dcov/extra/COMET+FreeFuzz+DCOV.md

 ## Comparaison

 We notice that the C coverage curve of COMET grows simlilarly to that of FreeFuzz.
+However, we observe the below differences:

+1. For TensorFlow, the curve of COMET starts from a higher point (34124) than that of FreeFuzz (14645).

+2. For PyTorch, the curve of COMET starts from a lower point (8218) than that of FreeFuzz (13554).

+The first reason for the differences is the DL framework version difference between COMET and FreeFuzz.

-However, the curve of COMET starts from a much higher point(34124 in TensorFlow and 34224 in PyTorch) than that of FreeFuzz (14645 in TensorFlow and 13554 in PyTorch).
-This gap cannot only be due to the difference between DL framework versions, but also can be attributed to the fact that COMET is a model-level fuzzer.
-Executing a model requires the paticipant of more components in DL frameworks.
+The second reason can be attributed to the fact that COMET is a model-level fuzzer while FreeFuzz is an API-level fuzzer.
+Executing a model and executing an API call require the different components in DL frameworks.